neuralmagic/sparseml/src/sparseml/transformers/README_question_answering.md

 ### DeepSparse Engine Deployment

-Once the model is exported an ONNX format, it is ready for deployment with the DeepSparse Engine.
+Once the model is exported in the ONNX format, it is ready for deployment with the DeepSparse Engine.

 The deployment is intuitive due to the DeepSparse Python API.